Motorcyclist, pedestrian killed in East Washington Avenue crash

-Just before 9:30 p.m., a motorcyclist heading East toward the interstate hit a pedestrian crossing East Washington Avenue near Eagen Road.
-Both were killed.
+Just before 9:30 p.m., an eastbound motorcyclist hit a pedestrian crossing East Washington Avenue near Eagen Road.

-Speed is believed to be a factor, and traffic officials are currently getting an estimate on how fast the motorcycle was going, according to Sgt.
+Speed is believed to have been a factor, and traffic officials are trying to obtain an estimate of how fast the motorcycle was going, according to Sgt.
 Bernie Gonzalez.

-Names have not been released pending notification of the victims' families.
-An investigation is ongoing.
+Names have not been released pending notification of the victims’ families, and an investigation is ongoing.

 Banish mosquitoes from your yard with these traps and repellents